Gradient Descent as Implicit EM in Distance-Based Neural Models: Three Regimes of Implicit Inference

 \subsection{Constrained Regime: Cross-Entropy Classification}

-Cross-entropy classification introduces supervision, but it does not escape the implicit EM framework.
-It constrains it.
+Cross-entropy classification introduces supervision.
+Supervision constrains the implicit EM structure but does not remove it.

 In standard classification, the model produces logits $z_j$ for each class.
-Interpreting logits as negative distances ($d_j = -z_j$), the cross-entropy loss for a sample with label $y$ is:
+Interpreting logits as negative distances ($d_j = -z_j$), the cross-entropy loss for a sample with label $y$ is

-This is the log-sum-exp objective plus a term that penalizes the distance to the correct class.
-Computing the gradient with respect to $d_j$:
+This is the log-sum-exp objective plus a clamping term that penalizes the distance to the correct class.
+Computing the gradient with respect to $d_j$,

-For incorrect classes ($j \neq y$), the gradient is simply $r_j$: they are pushed away in proportion to their current responsibility.
-For the correct class ($j = y$), the gradient is $r_y - 1$: it is pulled closer, with strength proportional to how much responsibility it is \emph{missing}.
+(In logit form this is the familiar $\partial L / \partial z_j = p_j - \mathbb{1}[j=y]$; the sign flips because $d_j = -z_j$.)
+For incorrect classes ($j \neq y$), the gradient is $-r_j$: a descent step increases their distance, pushing each away in proportion to the responsibility it currently claims.
+For the correct class ($j = y$), the gradient is $1 - r_y \geq 0$: a descent step decreases its distance, with strength proportional to the responsibility it is missing.

 The label acts as a clamp.
-In unsupervised mixture learning, responsibilities are entirely latent---the data determines which component wins.
-In cross-entropy, the label declares that the correct class \emph{should} have responsibility 1.
-The gradient then corrects any deviation from this target.
+In unsupervised mixture learning, responsibilities are entirely latent, determined only by the data.
+In cross-entropy, the label declares that the correct class should have responsibility 1, and the gradient corrects any deviation from this target.
 If the correct class already dominates ($r_y \approx 1$), the gradient is small.
-If incorrect classes have stolen probability mass ($r_y < 1$), the gradient is large.
+If incorrect classes hold probability mass ($r_y < 1$), the gradient is large.

 Competition among incorrect classes remains intact.
-When the model misclassifies, the responsibility mass is distributed among wrong answers, and each receives gradient signal proportional to its share.
-The classes that are ``most wrong''---those with highest $r_j$---are penalized most strongly.
-This is not uniform repulsion; it is responsibility-weighted correction.
+When the model misclassifies, the responsibility mass is distributed among wrong answers, and each receives gradient signal proportional to its share: the classes with highest $r_j$ are penalized most strongly.
+The repulsion is responsibility-weighted rather than uniform.

-Cross-entropy does not eliminate the EM dynamics; it directs them.
-The M-step still updates components in proportion to their responsibilities, but supervision biases the process toward a predetermined assignment.
-This explains why cross-entropy is so effective despite its simplicity: it inherits the soft competition and automatic weighting of mixture models while channeling those dynamics toward a supervised target.
-The loss function is doing more work than its familiar form suggests.
+The clamping term directs the EM dynamics rather than replacing them.
+The M-step still updates components in proportion to their responsibilities, but supervision biases the process toward the clamped assignment.
+This may explain why cross-entropy is so effective despite its simplicity: it inherits the soft competition and automatic weighting of mixture models while channeling those dynamics toward a supervised target.